 Complitkenya, headed up by CEO, Eric Kimori, has a huge ambition – to establish world-class e-Community Centres that will promote Community ICT Development, promote e-learning and enhance youth employment through ICT strategies in a bid to address digital disparities by establishing a free, fast and reliable communication highway for marginalised rural communities.
 However, in many areas this is not possible as there is no internet access.
 Enter the Learn Appeal Capsule!
 Whilst the Capsule can’t provide direct access to the internet, it will enable Complitkenya to establish e-community centres and give connected users within a range of 1km access to elearning and other relevant information stored on the Capsule via WiFi.
-Pilots are already underway in Kenya.

 Green Malata is a project that we are sure all those in the learning community will engage with.
-The project it open to young people from the Chiuta Orphanage and all vulnerable youth in the area.
+The project is open to young people from the Chiuta Orphanage and all vulnerable youth in the area.
 There are 300 orphans in the surrounding villages and many one-parent families due to HIV Aids.

 Unemployment is very high, as there is hardly any economic activity and that’s where together, using the Learn Appeal Capsule, we can help Green Malata to make a real step change!!